The Role of the Line Producer in the Film Industry

 Are you good with time and money?
 Can you get people to work well together and on deadline?
-If you already have at least five years of experience in the business and creative sides of film-making, line producing might be the right career for you.
+If you already have at least five years of experience in the business and creative sides of film-making, line producing might be the right film industry career for you.

 Line producers must determine the "above the line" costs for writers, producers, directors, and cast and the "below the line" costs for all other aspects of the production.
 Once they know these costs, they must figure out how much a film will cost to shoot per day.

-Once the costs are determined, the line producer is the person who is in charge of hiring all of the below-the-line production crew such as camera crews, lighting crews and catering staffs.
+Once the costs are determined, the line producer is the person who is in charge of hiring all of the below-the-line production crew such as camera crews, lighting crews, and catering staff.
 They are in charge of overseeing the production budget and the day-to-day operations.
 They work closely with the executive producer of a television show or the director of a film to make sure they are properly executing on the creative vision.
 Line producers are also in charge of coordinating all post-production efforts such as editing and special effects.

 Salary will depend on your experience and on the type of film you're producing.
 In general, however, line producers make between $60,000 and $90,000 per year.
 If you do well as a line producer, you can expect promotion to more lucrative types of production jobs.
 Executive producers, for example, make an average of $120,000 per year.